Personal Information Privacy Plan

 Nathan Qld 4111

-The Right to Information Act 2009 and the Information Privacy Act 2009 replaced Freedom of Information (FOI) laws and are designed to provide appropriate safeguards for the way the public sector handles an individual’s personal information.
+The Right to Information Act 2009 (Qld) and the Information Privacy Act 2009 (Qld) are designed to provide appropriate safeguards for the way the public sector handles an individual’s personal information.

 Personal information is defined as information or an opinion, including information or an opinion forming part of a database, whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.

-Records generally relate to current and former staff and students and may be stored on a variety of media including paper and electronic databases, photographic and video image, digital form and may also extend to body sample and biometric data.
+Records generally relate to current and former staff and students and may be stored on a variety of media including paper and electronic databases, photographic and video image, digital form, including apps, and may also extend to body sample and biometric data.

-The University’s email system is a ‘cloud based’ system.
-Data in the University’s email system, which may include personal information, is hosted by third parties off-shore in a range of jurisdictions.
+The University’s email, calendar and associated web-based application systems (for example Google docs) and a number of the University’s other information and process management systems are ‘cloud based’ systems.
+Data in these systems, which may include personal information and attachments, is hosted by third parties off-shore in a range of jurisdictions.
 The exact location of this data may change from time to time and it is not practicable to specify the countries in which that data will be hosted.

 The University will assess unsolicited personal information given to it and delete or de-identify that information, unless it is relevant to or reasonably necessary for the University’s functions or purposes.